DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc U - Dreams of Dawn.md

 > * “Your friends need you."
 > * “Peace is within your grasp."
 >
-> A player who touches the sleeping characters is instantly transported into the dream alongside them.
+> Any attempts to rouse the sleeping players fail.
+A player who touches the sleeping characters is instantly transported into the dream alongside them.
 ## U2b.
 Vallaki Town Square
 ### Entering the Dream
 When the players first enter the dream, read the following, adjusting the text to remove any deceased characters: